New Zealand Christmas Tree: Metrosideros Growing & Care (Pohutukawa)

 Light and Temperature

-The plant can grow outdoors in USDA hardiness zones 8 to 11.
+This evergreen, wide-spreading tree can grow outdoors in USDA hardiness zones 8 to 11.
 Due to the potential height of the plant, potted growth is still recommended.

 It prefers warmer temperatures in the summer and slightly cooler temperatures in the winter.

-It also enjoys lots of sunlight, but doesn’t require full sun.
+It also enjoys lots of sunlight but doesn’t require full sun.
 It can survive in partial shade if the temperatures don’t get too hot.

 If possible, move the plant outdoors during the summer, even in slightly cooler climates.
 It doesn’t like hot temperatures in closed environments.